Liul-Abera/mern-fullstack-music-app/README.md

 # MERN Fullstack Music Playlist App with Redux, emotion(Styled-Component), and Redux-Saga

-This is a fully functional music playlist application built using the MERN stack, Redux for state management, emotion(Styled-Components) for styling, and Redux-Saga for API handling and also firebase for store music and image of song.
+This is a fully functional music playlist application built using the MERN stack, Redux for state management, emotion(Styled-Components) for styling, and Redux-Saga for API handling, with Firebase for storing music and images of songs.

 ## In this app I used the following:-
 MongoDB - store all music information